State law (United States): Uniform acts

-Efforts by various organizations to create uniform acts have been only partially successful.
+Efforts by various organizations to create uniform acts to be adopted by multiple states have been made but only partially successful.
 The two leading organizations are the American Law Institute (ALI) and the Uniform Law Commission (ULC), formerly known as the National Conference of Commissioners on Uniform State Laws (NCCUSL).

 Uniform acts are proposed by private organizations like ULC to cover areas of law traditionally governed by the states where it would be useful to have a consistent set of rules across the various states.

 The most successful and influential uniform acts are the Uniform Commercial Code (a joint ALI-ULC project) and the Model Penal Code (from ALI).

 However, uniform acts can only become the law of a state if they are actually enacted by the state legislature.
-Many uniform acts have never been taken up by state legislatures, or were successfully enacted in only a handful of states, thereby limiting their usefulness.
+Many uniform acts have never been taken up by state legislatures, or were successfully enacted in only a handful of states, or enacted in part, thereby limiting their uniformity function.

 Restatements

 Upon its founding in 1923, ALI promptly launched its most ambitious and well-known enterprise: the creation of Restatements of the Law which are widely used by lawyers and judges throughout the United States to simplify the task of identifying and summarizing the current status of the common law.
 Instead of listing long, tedious citations of old cases that may not fit very well together (in order to invoke the long-established principles supposedly contained in those cases), or citing a treatise which may reflect the view of only one or two authors, they can simply cite a Restatement section (which is supposed to reflect the consensus of the American legal community) to refer to a particular common law principle.

 The Restatements are often followed by state courts on issues of first impression in a particular state because they correctly state the current trend followed by most states on that issue.
 However, the Restatements are merely persuasive authority.
 This means that state courts (especially at the appellate level) can and have deviated from Restatement positions on a variety of issues.